 With its fragrant aroma and nutty, toasty flavor, hojicha roasted green tea (also known as houjicha) is a popular tea with plenty of health benefits....Read More >

 Brewing Japanese green tea is a delicate process, each step crucial in ensuring that the tea is prepared to bring out the best flavor and aroma.
 Steep the tea in water that is too hot, and the leaves will lose their rich taste and become bitter, but steeping the tea in water that is not hot enough can leave the drink lacking the nutrients a perfectly brewed cup should have.
 Using a yuzamashi water cooler goes hand-in-hand with brewing Japanese green teas.

-Producing the perfect balance for your green tea can be difficult, but with a yuzamashi water cooler and a bit of practice, anyone is perfectly capable of brewing an absolutely superb cup of tea.
+Producing the perfect balance for your green tea can be difficult, but with a yuzamashi water cooler and a bit of practice, anyone is perfectly capable of brewing an absolutely superb cup of green tea.

 Before you begin, make sure your tea set is ready for use, laying out the teapot, your green tea of choice, and however many cups you need.
 Keep in mind that the amount of tea cups, as well as how many steeps you desire, will affect how much water you need.

 In order to have a steaming hot cup of tea, you need hot water.
 Boil the water using your method of choice before transferring it into your selected amount of tea cups, preemptively warming the cups and ensuring that the tea will be evenly distributed.
 After that, pour the water into the yuzamashi, beginning the cooling process.

 This step can vary for different types of tea.
 While this is the optional method of preparation for Sencha and Genmaicha, Gyokuro requires a bit more of a wait between the cup to the yuzamashi to the teapot.